 Ultimately, companies decide what is financially material and what information should be disclosed, taking legal requirements into account.

-For more information about how SASB considers materiality in its standard-setting process, please see the staff bulletin SASB’s Approach to Materiality & Standards Development.
+For more information about how SASB considers materiality in its standard-setting process, please see SASB’s standard-setting process page.

 For an interactive view of disclosure topics across industries, view the SASB Materiality Map®.
 For guidance on how to incorporate SASB standards into existing disclosure processes, including guidance on conducting materiality assessments, look out for SASB Implementation Guide for Companies (update to be released in early 2019).

 The SASB Materiality Map® is available as a basic reference to understand SASB standards.
 Other uses, such as institutionalized investment research, product development, commercial activities, and publishing, reprinting or creating derivative works, requires a licensing agreement with The SASB Foundation.
 For more information on commercial or research use, contact us at [email protected].